Save big (up to $1,875) on small business tools with our free membership, business.com+

 When negotiating with freelancers on price, set a clear budget and work scope, and strive to pay your on-demand workers what they're worth.

-5. Freelancers should seek to understand your company.
+5. Look for freelancers who seek to understand your company.

 Tyler Seeger, managing director of Retirement Being, believes trust is crucial because businesses take on financial and reputational risks when hiring freelancers.
 Hiring trusted individuals can protect your brand reputation and allow more open communication.